kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 - If the SELECT button is held while selecting to USE the itemfinder, then the original itemfinder function is used.

 #### Reworked Daycare
-The daycare lets you select moves to forget (if any) upon retreiving your pokemon.
+The daycare lets you select moves to forget (if any) upon retrieving your pokemon.
 After trying to learn all the moves it can up to its new level, it will try to evolve if applicable.
 After evolving, it tries to learn any other moves between its evolution threshold level and its new level.
-If it can evolve again by level, it wil try to do so and once more try to learn any moves it may have missed.
+If it can evolve again by level, it will try to do so and once more try to learn any moves it may have missed.
 The daycare experience gain has been recalibrated.
 It no longer gives 1 exp per step.
 Instead, it falsifies the act of farming wild encounters against a pokemon with a base exp value of 56.
 The falsified encounter starts at level 5, and it increases 5 more levels per badge obtained.
 With 8 badges, using the daycare is essentially a faster way of farming level 45 basic pokemon.
-The downside of not gaining statexp in the daycare still remains as a tradeoff.
+The downside of not gaining StatEXP in the daycare still remains as a tradeoff.
 Consider using the daycare as a way to outsource some grinding while you go focus on other things.
 And yes, pokemon with HM moves are now allowed in the daycare.
 The daycare now has a PC for the player's convenience.